 Overcoming any kind of addiction is challenging.
 It can be especially tough when you’re a teenager.
 Fortunately, Destinations for Teens provides a safe place to overcome addiction.
-For those addicted to codeine, learning about codeine withdrawal symptoms can make it easier to begin the journey to sobriety, health and a lifetime of happiness.
-Read on to learn more about the healing process and how your or your loved one can begin.
+For those addicted to codeine, learning about codeine withdrawal symptoms can make it easier to begin the journey to sobriety, health, and a lifetime of happiness.
+Read on to learn more about the healing process and how you or your loved one can begin.

 What Causes Codeine Withdrawal Symptoms?

 Codeine is a prescription drug, but it can still be highly addictive.
 Codeine is both a painkiller and a sleeping medication, and it can have some seriously harmful effects.
 Even if individuals take codeine as prescribed by a physician, users can develop a tolerance.
 When users stop taking codeine, like during detox, then withdrawal symptoms set in.